 To conclude, congratulations on choosing this extraordinary place.
 You do belong here.
 You will get your degree.
 You will figure it out.

-Christopher Vanderburgh is a 5th year Politics student and Features Editor of The Athenaeum
+Christopher Vanderburgh is a fifth-year (Honours) Politics student and Features Editor of The Athenaeum